SeaQL/sea-orm-tutorial/todo-app/book/src/tcp-server.md

 ## Install necessary dependencies

-   - Switch to the `todo-app/server` directory to build the TCP server
+   - Switch to the `todo-app/server` directory to build the Web Server

        ```sh
        $ cd server